-Contextual Education: Supervised Year in Ministry Program (SYMP) and Clinical Pastoral Education (CPE)
+Contextual Education: Theological Field Education (TFE) and Clinical Pastoral Education (CPE)

 Students in the MDiv and MAMC programs devote one academic year to contextual education which comprises all of the ways persons learn about themselves and others through interactions with their environment.
 For persons engaged in ministry, working in a congregation or other ministerial setting offers one avenue for such learning to take place.